- Color Pop

 Our canvas gallery wrapped artwork is presented on museum-quality, thick wooden bars, stretched with the image wrapping around the sides.
 It's a clean presentation and Gallery Direct's number one selling style.

 Gallery Direct is not limited to canvas or framed paper.
-In fact, we offer the widest selection printiable media.
-We will print your artwork on birchwood, aircraft grade aluminum, mirror and acrylic all fully customizable.
+In fact, we offer the widest selection printable media.
+We will print your artwork on birchwood, aircraft grade aluminum and acrylic all fully customizable.
 You can quickly learn about our alternate substrates here.